lisagee24/matplotlib_HW/03-Python/Homework/ExtraContent/Instructions/PyBoss/README.md

 Your task is to help bridge the gap by creating a Python script able to convert your employee records to the required format.
 Your script will need to do the following:

-* Import the `employee_data1.csv` and `employee_data2.csv` files, which currently holds employee records like the below:
+* Import the `employee_data.csv` file, which currently holds employee records like the below:

 ```csv
 Emp ID,Name,DOB,SSN,State